origamitower/folktale/docs/source/en/core/adt/derivations/equality.md

 ## How complex equality works?

-The values in an ADT aren't always a JS primitive, such as numbers and strings.
+The values in an ADT aren't always JS primitives, such as numbers and strings.
 Equality's `equals` method handles these in two different ways:

   - If the values implement Equality, then the values are compared using the